-You can guarantee that come the first cold snap, boilers across the country will turn on instantaneously and all those will faults will breakdown at the same time.
+You can guarantee that come the first cold snap, boilers across the country will turn on instantaneously and all those with faults will breakdown at the same time.
 You could be in for a long wait for an installer to fit you in – especially if they have older or more vulnerable people and families on their books who may be a priority.

 2) Better availability